ethvedbitdesjan/Vision/README.md

-# These are just some experiments and beginner implementation of CNNs.
-Based on coursework from Stanford's course CS231n and Google course on Udacity on deep learning.
+# These are just some experiments and beginner programs for computer vision.
+Based on coursework from Stanford's course CS231n and Google's deep learning course on Udacity.